Board of Trustees

 Christopher Beesley, Treasurer

 Mr. Christopher Beesley earned his Bachelor’s degree in Piano Performance from Brigham Young University in 2001.
 He then completed his Juris Doctorate in 2004 at the University of San Diego.
-Over the last six years, he has worked as an appellate criminal prosecutor with the Office of the Attorney General.
+Mr. Beesley serves as an appellate criminal prosecutor with the Office of the Attorney General.
 In his work he has regularly argued cases in the California Courts of Appeal, the California Supreme Court, and the Ninth Circuit Court of Appeals.
-Mr. Beesley joined the Board of Trustees at Albert Einstein Academies in 2009 and currently serves as secretary of the Board.
+Mr. Beesley joined the Board of Trustees in 2009 and currently serves as Secretary.
 Because of his legal background and training, Mr. Beesley provides a measured analytical approach in understanding the challenges AEA faces.
 He also seeks carefully to find solutions to those challenges as AEA continues to progress.
-Mr. Beesley has two children who attend AEA Elementary School (AEACS) and will have a third child entering Kindergarten in fall.
-Consequently, Mr. Beesley has a personally vested interest in ensuring that AEA continues to provide the best education possible for all of its students.
+Mr. Beesley has been a long-time AEA parent, and consequently has a personally vested interest in ensuring that AEA continues to provide the best education possible for all students.

 Kristin Rebien, Ph.D., Secretary